 Having a dysthymic temperament also brings with it positive traits.
 Dysthymic individuals can be serious, profound, deep, prudent, dependable, industrious, patient and responsible.

 “Terror drove me from place to place.
 My breath failed me as I pictured my brain paralyzed.
 Ah, Clara, no one knows the suffering, the sickness, the despair of this illness, except those so crushed.”

 Composer Robert Schumann, speaking of his manic depression

+The information that follows on manic depression, currently known as bipolar disorder, is for general information purposes and is not meant to replace an evaluation from a qualified mental health processional.
 Although manic-depressive illness (which affects two to three million people) is less common than major depression, it maintains a high profile because of the many creative artists who have suffered from it.
 Examples include Edgar Allen Poe, Tennessee Williams, Ezra Pound, Virginia Woolfe, Vincent Van Gogh, Alfred Tennyson, Cole Porter and Robert Schumann.
 In recent times, celebrities such as Abbie Hoffman, columnist Art Buchwald, actress Patty Duke, actress Margot Kidder, and CNN’s Ted Turner have been similarly afflicted.

 Manic depression has two distinct sides-the depressive state and the manic state.
 Mania is a seemingly heavenly state of mind in which all the world is beautiful and everything seems possible.
 Here are some of the most common characteristics of mania: